-55. The joint press release also quotes CSX Chairman Snow as claiming that CSX and Conrail have conveniently discovered an additional \$180 million of synergies that "will be realized through the" CSX Transaction, over and above the \$550 million in anticipated savings originally claimed.
+58. The joint press release also quotes CSX Chairman Snow as claiming that CSX and Conrail have conveniently discovered an additional \$180 million of synergies that "will be realized through the" CSX Transaction, over and above the \$550million in anticipated savings originally claimed.
 This claim of "newly discovered" synergies is material to investors' decisions with respect to the CSX Offer and the NS Offer because the claim bears directly upon the value of the follow-up stock merger consideration offered by CSX.
 The sudden discovery of such additional synergies is highly suspect, since the announcement coincides with an increase in the cash offered in the front end of the CSX Transaction, which increase would otherwise be expected to negatively impact the value of the back end merger.
 Making matters worse, defendants have failed to disclose any details of or support for these claimed "newly discovered" synergies.

-NS Raises Its All Cash Offer For All of Conrail's Shares to \$110 Per Share its offer to acquire all of Conrail's outstanding shares to \$110 cash per share.
+NS Raises Its All Cash Offer For All of Conrail's Shares to \$110 Per Share

+59. On November 8, 1996, NS announced that it had raised its offer to acquire all of Conrail's outstanding shares to \$110 cash per share.
 This represented, on a per share basis, a nearly \$17 per share margin over the November 8 blended value of the CSX Transaction of approximately \$93 per share.
 In the aggregate, CSX's offer amounts to approximately \$8.5 billion, while NS's Proposal is \$10 billion cash on the barrel.
 Thus, the challenged conduct of defendants threatens a massive \$1.5 billion loss to Conrail's shareholders.